JustinLove/pa_mod_hotfix/README.md

-# PA Mod Basic
+# PA Mod Hotfix

 A [grunt-init](http://gruntjs.com/project-scaffolding) template for a basic Planitary Annihilation UI mod.
+Provides a base to shadow a problem file and then yell at you if the version changes.

 The generated template will place large text on the specified scene (`live_game` by default)